Uyanide/AuTUMoodle/README.md

      if you are using an older version of Docker.

-     Optionally, you can add the `-d` flag to run the container in detached mode, or `--build` flag to force rebuild the image (useful after editing source code).
+     Additionally, a `-d` flag can be added to run the container in detached mode, `--build` flag to force rebuild the image (useful after editing source code).

   4. Then each time you want to run the tool, execute:

      ```sh
-     docker start autumoodle
+     docker start -a autumoodle
      ```

-     Additionally, a `-a` flag can be added to attach the container's output to your terminal.
+     where the `-a` flag is used to attach the container's output to your terminal.

 ### Directly via Python